Apply for a Doctor of Musical Arts (DMA) or Doctor of Education (EdD)

-Your supervisor is an individual who will work closely with you for the period of your research (two to four years), so it is worthwhile finding out if you will feel comfortable working with them.
+Your supervisor is an individual who will work closely with you for the period of your research (three to four years), so it is worthwhile finding out if you will feel comfortable working with them.

 The research interests of UC’s academic staff are listed on the web pages of the relevant academic programmes and departments.
-You can also search the UC SPARK Research Profiles for current research projects at UC.
+You can also search the UC Research Profiles for current research projects at UC.
 Senior supervisors are usually a continuing academic staff and must have appropriate doctorial qualification or research experience to support you.

 A good place to start the search for a potential supervisor is by looking at the relevant subjects you wish to study.